 All these events are casual.
 Many require booking ahead and fees, but some events are free.
 Many are family friendly but a few are not and are adults-only so do check when booking with kids.
 Most of the venues are in central Dumfries and are a short walking distance apart, but do check.
 Ellisland Farm is located about 6 miles from Dumfries.

-We attended the Big Burns Supper in Dumfries last year and we had a lot of fun.
+We have attended the Big Burns Supper in Dumfries we had a lot of fun.
 You can read about our experience here.

 This is the largest Burns related festival in Scotland so a good place to consider if you are looking for a festival!